oceanhackweek/ohw23_proj_SAupwelling/README.md

 ## Installation

-You can install the project requirements that are listed in the `environment.yaml` file.
+You can install the project requirements that are listed in the `environment.yaml` file by running this command:

-Simply run:

 ```bash
 conda env create -f environment.yaml